autocrossblog/autocrossblog.github.io/_posts/2007-07-18-two-nights-of-little-progress.md

 permalink: two-nights-of-little-progress
 image:
 categories: [ 240z, datsun ]
+description: Follow the author's journey of restoring an '83 L28ET motor, from dealing with oil cooler attachments to managing garage organization and cost conside...
 ---

 Monday night I didn't get crap done on the project!
 I started to work on the oil filter/block attachment only to realize after driving around for 2 hours that I wasn't going to find any easy way to block off the oil cooler attachments for the 83 L28ET motor.
 By the time I got home from that, it was well after 9, and I needed to spend some time with my wife.

 Tuesday I ordered AN fittings to go from the metric 18mm x 1.5 oil cooler fittings to AN -10 fittings so that I can run steel braided lines to the new oil cooler I ordered.
 All of that should be here tomorrow.